vastolf/woocommerce-vimeo/readme.txt

 To ensure that this plugin can work with other plugins that use meta data from the Product, a Vimeo video's data gets stored on each individual Product it gets associted with.

-For example, if you have a video at Vimeo with a name like "My Video" and you change it to "My Film", any Products that had the "My Video" video from Vimeo selected will need to have its meta data updated to reflect the name change.
+For example, if you have a video at Vimeo with a name like "My Video" and you change it to "My Film", any Products that had the "My Video" video from Vimeo selected will need to be updated when the Cron task runs for this plugin.

-Products with Vimeo videos set get checked for updates from video during the Cron task, which runs automatically on a set time interval, which you can set yourself (default is every 15 minutes).
+Products with Vimeo videos get checked for updates from Vimeo during the Cron task, which runs automatically on a set time interval, and which you can set yourself (default is every 15 minutes).
 Settings for Cron are at [https://your-site.com/wp-admin/admin.php?page=wc-settings&tab=vimeo](https://your-site.com/wp-admin/admin.php?page=wc-settings&tab=vimeo) (see screenshot 2)

-When the Cron task runs, all video meta data on the Products that needs updating gets update.
+When the Cron task runs, all video meta data on the Products that needs updating gets updated.
+This shouldn't be too much of an issue unless you have an update from Vimeo you need reflected immediately on your site; in that case, run the cron manually on the WooCommerce > Settings > Vimeo page

 == Screenshots ==